tektoncd/triggers/README.md

 ## Want to start using Tekton Triggers

-Follow the [getting started guide](./docs/getting-started/README.md) to become familiar with the project.
-The guide walks through setting up an end-to-end image building solution, which will be triggered from GitHub `push` events.
+Check out the [examples](./examples/README.md) or follow the [getting started guide](./docs/getting-started/README.md) to become familiar with the project.
+The getting started guide walks through setting up an end-to-end image building solution, which will be triggered from GitHub `push` events.

 ## Want to contribute